-Usually a chaperoned overnight retreat (Life Adventure Center Waiver) October 18-19 with a spiritual focus, to plan and prepare together.
+This chaperoned overnight retreat (Life Adventure Center Waiver) is October 10-11.
+It has a spiritual focus, and offers an opportunity for students and leaders to plan and prepare together.
 Decisions and goals are made about their leadership role and goals as a class.
-Cost is $100.00.
-Questions, contact Amy Thompson.
-Money is due by October 3.
+Cost is $115.00.
+Questions, contact Luke McAnally.
+Money is due by October 5.
 Frequently Asked Questions PDF.

 2. The parents should compose a short letter to their child to be used in the yearbook.
 These letters should be roughly 5-8 sentences long.
 The space for the letter is limited, and parents may be asked to shorten their letter if it does not fit into the allotted space.
 Many parents have chosen to include a verse or reference in their letter.
 See previous yearbooks for examples.

-3. All of these items should be returned to Andy Newman by January 1, 2017
+3. All of these items should be emailed to email@example.com by January 7, 2019.

-Student bios will be done as a class assignment with Mr. Newman.
-Begin to gather information now using the form below.
+Student bios will be done as a class assignment with Mr. Faulkner.

 A reminder that each Senior is to turn in $300.00 for Senior Trip.
 Checks are to be made out to Trinity Christian Academy and turned into the US office.
-Due by November 1, 2016.
-If payment arrangements need to be made, please contact Amy Thompson.
+Due by December 7, 2018.
+If payment arrangements need to be made, please contact Luke McAnally.

-The 2016 class has been diligently raising money for their trip in May.
+The 2019 class has been diligently raising money for their trip in May.
 More fundraising activities will occur during the school year.
-Sr Trip dates are May 19-25, 2016.
+Senior Trip dates are May 16-22, 2019.

 This is a family and faculty event where the faculty roast the students and the students roast the faculty.
-At TCPC in the fellowship hall, May 25, 2017.
+At TCPC in the Fellowship Hall, May 23, 2019.

 CAPS & GOWN

 Caps & Gowns, invitations, and other senior memorabilia can be ordered online at Jostens.com.
-All orders must be placed by Orders are due no later than November 6.
+The tassel is the purple and gold, shadow stacked tassel.
+All orders must be placed by February 15, 2019.